moonstar-x/old-server-setup/docs/setting-up/packages-and-programs.md

     screen -r <screen pid>

+or,

+    screen -rd <screen socket name>

 ## VirtualBox

-**VirtualBox** is a machine virtualization program which has the option to run in headless mode (pretty useful in this case), which directs all display and controls through an RDP connection.
-Not only can we run some VM's to run certain services that may need a dedicated environment we can also "portabilize" these servers, making it easier to back them up in case something goes wrong.
+**VirtualBox** is a machine virtualization tool which has the option to run in headless mode (pretty useful in this case), which directs all display and controls through an *RDP* connection.
+Not only can we run some VM's to run certain services that may need a dedicated environment, but we can also "portabilize" these servers, making it easier to back them up in case something goes wrong.

 In this case we'll use a VM to manage our router in a graphical environment without the need to install a DE or WM on the server (since we want it to remain headless).
 This VM doesn't require to run 24/7 and ends up being pretty useful considering the *only* alternative would be to forward **X11** through **SSH** which is unstable and literally unusable in high latency connections.

 ### Installation

-Firstly we need to install some initial packages and reboot the server.
+Firstl, we need to install some initial packages and reboot the server.

     sudo apt install build-essential dkms
     sudo reboot